ODBC-ODBC Bridge

 Supported SQL

-The OOB does not examine any SQL passed through ODBC calls.
-The SQL supported is that SQL supported by the remote ODBC driver behind the OOB Server.
+The ODBC-ODBC Bridge does not examine any SQL passed through ODBC calls.
+The SQL supported is that SQL supported by the remote ODBC driver behind the ODBC-ODBC Bridge server.

-The OOB supports all ODBC features supported by the remote ODBC driver behind the OOB Server with one exception:
+The ODBC-ODBC Bridge supports all ODBC features supported by the remote ODBC driver behind the ODBC-ODBC Bridge server with one exception:

-The OOB provides transparent access to the remote ODBC driver with the following exceptions:
+The ODBC-ODBC Bridge provides transparent access to the remote ODBC driver with the following exceptions:

-• Calls to SQLGetInfo for SQL_DRIVER_NAME, SQL_DRIVER_ODBC_VER, SQL_DRIVER_VER, (driver name, driver ODBC version, driver version) return OOB Client specific values instead of values from the remote ODBC driver.
-This may be overridden with GetInfoPassThru connection or DSN attribute.
+• Calls to SQLGetInfo for SQL_DRIVER_NAME, SQL_DRIVER_ODBC_VER, and SQL_DRIVER_VER return ODBC-ODBC Bridge client specific values instead of values from the remote ODBC driver.
+This may be overridden with a GetInfoPassThru connection string or data source attribute.

-• The results of most SQLGetInfo calls are cached in the OOB Client so that multiple calls for the same Info Value in the ODBC application are only seen once in the remote ODBC driver.
+• The results of most SQLGetInfo calls are cached in the ODBC-ODBC Bridge client so that multiple calls for the same info value in the ODBC application are only seen once in the remote ODBC driver.

-• Any error generated by OOB itself has "[Easysoft ODBC (Client)]" or "[Easysoft ODBC (Server)]" appended to the ODBC diagnostic string.
-For example, if you attempt to access an OOB Server from a client denied access in the OOB Server's access control rules.
+• Any error generated by the ODBC-ODBC Bridge itself has "[Easysoft ODBC (client)]" or "[Easysoft ODBC (Server)]" appended to the ODBC diagnostic string.
+For example, if you attempt to access an ODBC-ODBC Bridge server from a client denied access in the ODBC-ODBC Bridge server's access control rules.

-• Row-wise binding of columns is not duplicated in the remote ODBC driver by OOB.
-Instead, any row bound columns are converted to column-bound columns in the remote ODBC driver and converted to row bound columns in the OOB Client and the ODBC application.
-As far as the ODBC application is concerned, row-wise binding is occurring and this should not have any detrimental affects on the ODBC application other than possibly a very small increase in time due to conversion.
+• Row-wise binding of columns is not duplicated in the remote ODBC driver by the ODBC-ODBC Bridge.
+Instead, any row bound columns are converted to column-bound columns in the remote ODBC driver and converted to row bound columns in the ODBC-ODBC Bridge client and the ODBC application.
+As far as the ODBC application is concerned, row-wise binding is occurring and this should not have any detrimental effects on the ODBC application other than possibly a very small increase in time due to conversion.

-• If the connection or DSN attribute BlockFetchSize is set to a non-zero value and the right conditions apply (see the OOB documentation), the OOB client will bind the columns itself as an optimisation.
-The remote ODBC driver will see SQLBindCol and SQLFetch calls instead of SQLFetch and SQLGetData calls.
+• If the connection or data source attribute BlockFetchSize is set to a non-zero value and the right conditions apply (refer to the ODBC-ODBC Bridge documentation), the ODBC-ODBC Bridge client will bind the columns itself as an optimisation.
+The remote ODBC driver will get SQLBindCol and SQLFetch calls instead of SQLFetch and SQLGetData calls.

-• If the connection or DSN attribute MetaDataBlockFetch is enabled (it is by default), the optimisation above for BlockFetchSize is performed automatically for the metadata calls (for example, SQLTables).
-More information is available in the OOB documentation).
+• If the connection or data source attribute MetaDataBlockFetch is turned on (it is by default), the optimisation above for BlockFetchSize is done automatically for the metadata calls.
+(For example, SQLTables.)
+More information is available in the ODBC-ODBC Bridge documentation).

 • Some repeated calls to SQLBindParameter by the ODBC application are not passed on to the remote ODBC driver.
 This is an optimisation that should have no effect on the ODBC application.

-• The Windows OOB Client is thread-safe.
+• The Windows ODBC-ODBC Bridge client is thread-safe.
 This means it is safe to use behind multi-threaded applications (as all ODBC 3.0 drivers are supposed to be).

-• The non-Windows OOB Client is available with a thread-safe driver (OOB_r) version and a non-thread-safe driver (OOB) version, because:
+• The non-Windows ODBC-ODBC Bridge client is available with a thread-safe driver (ODBC-ODBC Bridge_r) version and a non-thread-safe driver (ODBC-ODBC Bridge) version, because:

-• On some Unix operating systems, mixing libraries built depending on threads and libraries not using threads does not work.
+• On some UNIX operating systems, mixing libraries built with threads and libraries not built with threads does not work.

-• The Windows OOB Server is a multi-threaded application, which may run in either multi-threaded or MultiProcess mode.
+• The Windows ODBC-ODBC Bridge server is a multi-threaded application, which may run in either multi-threaded or MultiProcess mode.

-The default mode is multi-threaded, which means that the OOB Server creates a new thread to handle each connection from an OOB Client, whereas in MultiProcess mode, the OOB Server creates a new process for each connection from an OOB Client.
+The default mode is multi-threaded, which means that the ODBC-ODBC Bridge server creates a new thread to handle each connection from an ODBC-ODBC Bridge client, whereas in MultiProcess mode, the ODBC-ODBC Bridge server creates a new process for each connection from an ODBC-ODBC Bridge client.

-If the ODBC driver you are using is not thread-safe (for example, Microsoft Access Jet versions prior to 4.0, see the knowledge base), the OOB Server should be run in MultiProcess mode.
+If the ODBC driver you are using is not thread-safe (for example, Microsoft Access Jet versions prior to 4.0), the ODBC-ODBC Bridge server should be run in MultiProcess mode.

-• Because the OOB Server is a multi-threaded application, it can take full advantage of the performance benefits available from systems with multiple processors, from multi-core platforms such as those based on the Intel® CoreTM Duo processor and from systems that support Hyper-Threading Technology (HT Technology).
+• Because the ODBC-ODBC Bridge server is a multi-threaded application, it can take full advantage of the performance benefits available from systems with multiple processors.

-• The non-Windows OOB Server is single-threaded application.
-Every time an OOB Client connects to the OOB Server port, inetd/xinetd starts a new OOB Server process to handle the connection.
+• The non-Windows ODBC-ODBC Bridge server is single-threaded application.
+Every time an ODBC-ODBC Bridge client connects to the ODBC-ODBC Bridge server port, inetd or xinetd starts a new ODBC-ODBC Bridge server process to handle the connection.
 There can only be one thread of execution in these circumstances.

-If the OOB Server is run standalone (without inetd/xinetd) then the same principle applies, only this time the OOB Server starts a new process to handle each connection.
+If the ODBC-ODBC Bridge server is run standalone (without inetd or xinetd) then the same principal applies, only this time the ODBC-ODBC Bridge server starts a new process to handle each connection.

 Demos